 This should be a relatively simple addition to smaller retail stores as well.
 This way, even if your customers are crunched for time, they can still go to their favorite place.
 And the experience, though brief, is more personalized than delivery.

 4. Implement Pricing and Marketing Strategies

-Many of the biggest retailers have been price matching for years.
+Many of the biggest retailers have been price-matching for years.
 Part of Amazon’s stratospheric rise to an industry giant was due to this strategy.
-Unfortunately, most small retailers cannot afford to match Amazon’s or WalMart’s prices.
+Unfortunately, most small retailers cannot afford to match Amazon’s or Walmart’s prices.
 Instead, come up with creative, discounted bundled deals.
 Know the general trends of each of your products and which to focus on selling more of.
 Use all available space for appropriate signage to highlight your store and specific deals.
 If you’re located in a mall, you can even work with the landlord to see how they could help advertise your store.
 There are myriad ways to improve your retail marketing strategies and increase retail sales with a higher average transaction value.

 Make each customer’s experience convenient and hopefully, even memorable.
-Many retailers are trying to offer more services within their store, drawing in more customers and keeping people on site for longer periods of time.
+Many retailers are trying to offer more services within their stores, drawing in more customers and keeping people on site for longer periods of time.